ABOUT CHRYSAOR

 A NEW ERA FOR

-SCREEN PRODUCTION
+SCREEN PRODUCTION ON THE GOLD COAST

 Chrysaor Studios represents a new model for the Australian screen industry – a company that combines world-class production facilities, compelling content distribution, and award-winning productions, all driven by social enterprise principles.